November 27, 2013

 November 26, 2012

-A new Research and Development project working with my sister Dr Catriona Brodie, in collaboration with Professor Sarah-Jayne Blakemore, Professor Martin Conway, Dr Michael Parsons, Dr Caterina Albano and Screen South.
+The beginnings of a new project – Research and Development funded by the Wellcome Trust.
+Working with my sister Dr Catriona Brodie, in collaboration with Professor Sarah-Jayne Blakemore, Professor Martin Conway, Dr Michael Parsons, Dr Caterina Albano, Screen South and Cruse Bereavement Care.
 Click on Deadmother.com for details

 November 5, 2012